MALGRE-TOUT-TECH-TEAM/b2b-platform/README.md

         <p>Stop the running container and remove existing volumes:</p>
         <pre>sail down -v</pre>
     </li>
-    <li><p>Generate the .env file and make sure to update DB_USERNAME and DB_password with the right information.
+    <li><p>Generate the .env file and make sure to update DB_HOST, DB_USERNAME and DB_password with the right information (can be found in the "Setup" guide).
 Then save the file and run:</p>
         <pre>sail up -d</pre>
     </li>
 </ol>